Sunday, May 25, 2025

 Following the Prayer for the Congregation and/or the Prayer for the Government, there is a מנהג in Eastern אשכנזי congregations to say a prayer in memory of martyrs.
 (Western אשכנזי congregations do so after אשרי, and that only twice a year: שבת חזון and the שבת before שבועות, where public memorial prayers are considered seasonally appropriate.)
-This prayer was written by the מהרם of Rothenburg in response to the Crusades (which would easily explain why ספרדי congregations don't say it at all, as they, by contrast, were experiencing the Golden Age around that juncture in history).
+This prayer was probably written in response to the Crusades [1] (which would easily explain why ספרדי congregations don't say it at all, as they, by contrast, were experiencing the Golden Age around that juncture in history).

 There are also specific joyous שבתות of the year where אב הרחמים is not said.
 While strictly speaking every congregation is entitled to establish their own מנהג, as there are not really any חיובים or איסורים one way or the other, nonetheless there are some basic guidelines given by the פוסקים, which we will present here: